“The Rhythms of Life”

 Hospice Hawaii’s annual Family Camp is for children and teens (7-17) and adults who have experienced the death of a loved one.
 In a safe and supportive environment, they explore their loss with other families touched by grief.
-They learn to communicate and face the ‘unthinkable’ through a curriculum that integrates mentoring, the arts and lots of camping fun.
-They discover in this journey from loss and grief to remembrance and healing, that they can thrive again in a changed world with a new relationship to their loved one.
-Camp provides a balance of fun activities and introspective grief exercises to assist families in their journey from loss and grief, to remembrance and healing.
+They learn to communicate and face the ‘unthinkable’ through a curriculum that integrates mentoring, the arts, and lots of camping fun.
+Camp provides a balance of fun activities and introspective grief exercises to assist families in their journey from loss and grief to remembrance and healing.
 The camp’s name Ka Pilina Pulama was given to honor our island heritage.
 It signifies that we are connected to the land, the heavens, and each other.
 This sustains and holds us through the darkest nights.